gavinlaking/troo/README.md

 ## Testing

+For continuous testing, run:

+    bundle exec guard

+or, providing you have run `troo wizard`;

+    rake

-I've put a simple fake server together so that I'm not hitting the Trello API continuously.
+I've also put a simple fake server together so that I'm not hitting the Trello API continuously.
 You can activate and use this too.

 1) Create own SSL certificate .crt and .key files: